cassiecorey/dana/TIMELINE.md

 - [ ] **Set up Pre-Processing**
 - [ ] **Implement Question Train/Test**
+- [ ] **Naive Bayes**

+    Use a N-B classifier to calculate log-probabilities from each doc based on keywords from the quesiton.
+Whichever doc has the highest keyword-log-probability match-up wins and is used for answer generation.

 - [ ] **Create UI**
 - [ ] **Format Response Structure**
 - [x] **Allow Candidate Specification**